nathanwilk7/pg_hook_minimal/README.md

 Now we're going to clone this minimal hook and get it installed into PostgreSQL.

+Note that if you're not very comfortable with C/Makefiles/etc, you may want to get started by getting the commands below working without changing any names and using the default hook name of `pg_hook_minimal`, then you can go back and change the names per the instructions below.

 ```
 # Open a new terminal and get a shell into the VM
 multipass shell yourvmnamehere